If nature is the heart of modernism, then the Palau de la Música Catalana has flowers pumping through its veins.

 - Is an amazing example of art nouveau architecture.

 - Is an explosion of colour and carefully placed, gorgeous mosaics.

 - Offers golden-age type acoustics that drive music lovers wild.

 - Hosts over 600 shows a year (from opera to flamenco to symphony orchestra and more).

-Nearly 300,000 people a year visit the Palau de la Musica and the number is only increasing – the reasons to see the palace via a guided tour are long but on holiday in Barcelona you’ll do it because:
+Nearly 300,000 people a year visit the Palau de la Musica and the number is only increasing – the reasons to see the palace via a guided tour are long but I recommend embarking on a tour for the following reasons:

 You’ll see more, with access to restricted areas not open to the general public during concerts.